Admissions

 We will communicate our financial aid decision to you directly with your admission decision (new families) or offer of re-enrollment (returning families).
 To make our decision, we use the information from the financial aid application as a starting point.
 We also consider our school policies and practices, as well as the budget we have available.

-• Note for Divorced/Separated Parents
+• Note for Divorced/Separated/Never Married Parents and Guardians

 Frequently Asked Questions